IBM/model-mgmt-on-watson-studio-local/README.md

 ![](doc/source/images/mmd-script-details.png)

-* On the script deploy screen, provide a name, set the type to `Script run`, add `v1` as a command line argument, then press `Create`.
+* On the script deploy screen, provide a job name, set the type to `Script run`, add `v1` as a command line argument, then press `Create`.

 ![](doc/source/images/mmd-deploy-script.png)